bazelbuild/bazel/faq.md

 much development in the open.
 See our [governance plan](governance.html) for more details.

 How do I contact the team?
 --------------------------

 We are reachable at <bazel-discuss@googlegroups.com>.

 Where do I report bugs?
 -----------------------

-Send e-mail to <bazel-discuss@googlegroups.com> or file a bug [on GitHub](https://github.com/google/bazel/issues).
+Send an e-mail to <bazel-discuss@googlegroups.com> or file a bug [on GitHub](https://github.com/google/bazel/issues).